jeremiedecock/snippets/kubernetes/5.3.1_basic_auth_in_envoy/README.md

 curl -i http://my-app.example.com/
 ```

+The same reasoning protects the certificate: the ACME challenge that 5.2 set
+up is served on that same unprotected port 80, so renewal in two months still
+works.
+A policy attached to the Gateway instead would break it silently.

 In a browser, open `https://my-app.example.com/`: a password dialog appears,
 showing the realm.
 Enter the credentials and the page loads.
 Note that there
 is no way to sign out short of closing the browser — the promised consequence